-- Concrete countertops are 100% customizable.
-You can pick the color, style and finish
+- Unlike natural stone, concrete countertops are 100% customizable.
+You can pick the color, style, and finish.

-- You can DIY these counters!
-Here’s how to make DIY concrete countertops
+- You can make these counters yourself!
+Here’s how to make DIY concrete countertops.

-- Countertops are very heavy—additional support might be needed for certain cabinets (for example, we added support to our Ikea cabinets just to be safe)
+- Countertops are very heavy, and additional support might be needed for certain cabinets.
+(For example, we added support to our Ikea cabinets just to be safe).

-The average cost for professionally poured concrete countertops ranges from $65-$135 per square foot.
+The average cost for professionally poured concrete countertops ranges from $65-$135 per sq ft.
 The average cost of DIY concrete countertops can vary, but ours cost about $400 total.

 Stainless Steel Countertops

-- Different finish options—choose between different levels of glossy and matte
+- Different finish options.
+You can choose between different levels of glossy and matte.

-- Expensive—stainless steel, especially when custom made, can be one of the most expensive countertop options
+- When custom-made, it can be one of the most expensive countertop materials.

-- Noisy—since you are working with steel, every thing that comes into contact with it will be significantly louder than other types of countertops
+- They are noisy.
+Since you are working with steel, everything that comes into contact with it will be significantly louder than with other types of countertops.

 How much is a stainless steel countertop?